HTMLGuyLLC/jPack/README.md

 cur_site.getId();
 ```

+@see: /examples/CurrentSiteSingleton for a method of instantiating the current site once and using everywhere
+Note: Even though that creates a singleton which is available anywhere, it's still highly recommended that you pass that object to functions and methods where it is used (dependency injection)

 The harder way:

 Perform an XHR request to grab site details via a JSON API, then run the populate method on the site object.